Fauna tour

 2. Create a database with the following configuration:

 • Use demo data: Enabled.
-This option populates the database with sample e-commerce data and schemas we’ll use later in the tour.
+This option populates the database with sample e-commerce data and schema we’ll use later in the tour.

 • Enable backups: Disabled.